-Both the Anti-Kickback and Stark Laws are intended to help ensure that medical decision-making is not compromised by improper financial incentives.
+Both the Anti-Kickback Statute and Stark Law are intended to help ensure that medical decision-making is not compromised by improper financial incentives.
 These laws ensure healthcare providers and organizations base medical decisions on the best interest of the patient – not the best interest of their own wallet.

 What is the Anti-Kickback Statute?

 The Anti-Kickback Statute makes it illegal for healthcare providers to accept bribes, money, or gifts “knowingly and willfully” in return for Medicare, Medicaid, or other federal healthcare program business.
 The Remuneration Anti-Kickback Statute prevents healthcare providers from offering incentives for others to refer patients to them.
 The intent of the Anti-Kickback Statute is to prevent medically unnecessary, poor quality, or harmful services being administered to patients.

 What is the Stark Law?

 The Stark Law prohibits physicians from referring patients for certain health services – paid for by Medicare – to anyone with whom they have a financial relationship.
 The Stark Law is intended to protect the integrity of patient referrals and ensure that recommendations are made with patients in mind, as opposed to profits.

 How Do Kickbacks Violate Stark Law?